mink0/mu-player/README.md

 ### Top Features

-  - Play ANY music for free from [vk.com](http://vk.com/) and [soundcloud.com](http://soundcloud.com/) using [Music Player Daemon](http://www.musicpd.org/).
+  - Play ANY music for FREE from [vk.com](http://vk.com/) and [soundcloud.com](http://soundcloud.com/) using [Music Player Daemon](http://www.musicpd.org/).
-  - Explore new music by [last.fm](http://lastfm.com/) top tracks and similar artists search.
+  - Explore new music with [last.fm](http://lastfm.com/) top tracks and similar artists search.
-  - Search results with the highest bitrates first.
+  - Highest bitrates first: smart searching.
-  - Low system requirements.
-It will pump smooth even on your grandpa's notebook.
+  - Low system requirements: mu-player will pump smooth even on your grandpa's notebook.
-  - Mu-player will definitely save your laptop battery.
+  - Mu-player will save your laptop battery.
 CPU load of in-browser playback comparing to MPD is HUGE.
+  - Mu-player work on both MAC OS and Linux.

+#### Why use mu-player instead of Google Music (or any other music service)?
+  - You will get any music for FREE.
+  - Mu-player will always try to find music with highest bitrate quality.
+  - Largest music databases in the Internet.

 You could use mu-player standalone or with any other full-featured MPD clients.
 See http://mpd.wikia.com/wiki/Clients for some greatness.
 For Ubuntu and Linux Mint [mpDris2](https://github.com/eonpatapon/mpDris2) is recommended.
 It will add native popups, multimedia keys support and playback control in a system tray.

-This player is powered by amazing [blessed](https://github.com/chjj/blessed) lib and forked from tasty [badtaste](https://github.com/ewnd9/badtaste) player.
+This player is powered by amazing [blessed](https://github.com/chjj/blessed) library and forked from tasty [badtaste](https://github.com/ewnd9/badtaste) player.

-### Changelog
-    - Add Bitrate show on track-info
-    - Add Bitrate detection and smart sorting
-    - Add `PageUp`, `PageDown` key support
-    - Fix locked 'q' and 'esc' key bug

-  * v0.3.0
-    - Total layout rewrite for proper support all terminals resolutions.
-    - Support for changing MPD connection parameters from config file
-    - Track metadata show
-    - Progressive track seek
-    - Fix long labels on track info
-    - Fix no track progress on linux sometimes
-    - Fix track-info playlist overlaping

-  * v0.2.0
-    - Better track seek
-    - Log scrolling via keyboard/mouse

-  * v0.1.3
-    - Bug fix

-  * v0.1.2
-    - Add playlist counter
-    - MPD connection error message

-  * v0.1.1
-    - Bug fixes

-  * v0.1.0
-    - Initial release

 ### Install
   * First install [MPD](http://www.musicpd.org/).
 I recommend to use versions `0.19` and higher for `addtagid` functionality.
 Follow the http://mpd.wikia.com/wiki/Install for the instructions.